 - Properties & Construction

-For a Hang Seng nominee to warrant entry to the index, they have to meet a number of criteria:
+For a Hang Seng nominee to warrant entry, they have to meet a number of criteria:

 - Constituents must comprise the top 90% of the total market value of all ordinary shares.